-The cost of education at the Texas A&M College of Veterinary Medicine historically is among the most value-ranked in our state and nation.
+The cost of education at the Texas A&M School of Veterinary Medicine & Biomedical Sciences historically is among the most value-ranked in our state and nation.
 In other words, the value received for the price is among the very best!
-The CVM is consistently one of the least expensive of all veterinary programs.
+The VMBS is consistently one of the least expensive of all veterinary programs.
 You may find current tuition costs per semester at tx.ag/DVMTuition.

 Numerous scholarship opportunities exist throughout our veterinary program.
 The welcome packet each new/incoming student receives contains information regarding scholarship opportunities.

 Yes.
 While the admissions process considers much more than grades, our website contains academic statistics from student cohorts recently admitted into the program.
 While the application pool varies each cycle with each new set of candidates, the statistics for students matriculating into the professional program remain fairly consistent.
 Please review the information at tx.ag/DVMStats.

 Of course, the best way to evaluate your competitiveness is to apply!